RobloxVoxi/VoxiAPI/README.md

 > [!CAUTION]
 > The only official place to download VoxiAPI are this GitHub repository.
 Any other websites offering downloads or claiming to be us are not controlled by us.
+Please note this API is diffrent from Voxi Paid API.
+This API is skidded af i mean its free what do u expect.

  ## Installing The API